-We’d quickly figured out that a bare bones crock pot, and not some goofy food service cheese warmer, was the way to manage hot, gooey cheese.
+We’d quickly figured out that a bare-bones crock pot, and not some goofy foodservice cheese warmer, was the way to manage hot, gooey cheese.
 And with a pile of NASCAR-themed crocks in cool carrying cases lined up at home, all we needed was some red New Mexico chile paste and plenty of pinto beans.
 Plus, we got the one dollar up-sell out of it.
 And Mindy is a master at the up-sell.
 Good moms usually are.
+We usually call this Concession Stand Chili.

 - 1 pound dry pinto beans, cooked (about six cups cooked beans, sure include some of the juice